n1knet/XFCE4-Genmon-Addons/README.md

 ## Shell Scripts

+This is the order in which i've aligned them on my machines, but you can use any order you like.
+The font used in the preview screenshots is **"DejaVu Sans Mono 12"**.
+Genmon periods are intervals and set within xfce4-genmon-plugin properties.

 | Filename            | Preview     | Genmon Period(s)   | Description		                                 |
 |:--------------------|:-----------:|:------------------:|:--------------------------------------------------|
 | [gen-uptime.sh]     | Coming soon | 1,00               | Uptime since last login and login time.           |